donquixote/psrx/variations/paul-reduced/README.md

 If any part of it conflicts with the intended meaning the group has in mind, then it can be changed.

+### Disclaimer

+This document is not intended to be used as-is as a standard.
+Especially,
+- A lot of things that are mentioned inline, should rather move to a FAQ, or not be mentioned at all.
+  They are mentioned inline to allow for an easier discussion, and because it is easier to remove redundant things than to explain missing things.
+  Some of these points address issues that were previously discussed on the mailinglist, and are therefore
+- The language might not be very spec-like.
+  However, it attempts to be somewhat equivalent to what the spec should say.

 ## Summary

 A PSR-X autoloader is a callback registered on the spl autoload stack, that operates with an ordered list (hardcoded or configurable) of path-namespace mappings.